somaticbits/ethernaut/Readme.md

 ## Level 1 - Fallback
 *Console*

-This one can also be solved by using the developer console.
 In this case, the ``receive`` fallback function allows to take ownership of the contract.
 First send a contribution via the ``contribute`` method:
 ````contract.contribute({value: toWei("0.001")})````